Overview

 - Use pump-dispenser toothpaste and an electric toothbrush.

-- Soak false teeth before brushing them.
+- If you have false teeth, soak them before brushing them.
 Sit down.
 Put a towel on your lap and put the dentures between your knees.
 Slowly rotate the dentures until you have brushed them clean.
+Or, you can soak dentures in a denture cleaner overnight instead.

 Nails